somKrooz/Bevy3dViewer/README.md

-# 3D Model Viewer using RAYLIB and C
+# 3D Model Viewer using Rust and Bevy
 Rewritting My Old Gltf 3d Model Viewer In Rust Using Bevy

 <ul>